Gordon A. Craig: Education and career

 During his time at Stanford, Craig was considered to be a popular and innovative teacher who improved both undergraduate and graduate teaching, while remaining well liked by the students.
 After his retirement, he worked as a book reviewer for the New York Review of Books.
 Some of his reviews attracted controversy, most notably in April 1996, when he praised Daniel Goldhagen's book Hitler's Willing Executioners and later in September of the same year when he argued that David Irving's work was valuable because of what Craig saw as Irving's devil's advocate role.
 Craig argued that Irving was usually wrong, but that by promoting what Craig saw as a twisted and wrongheaded view of history with a great deal of élan, Irving forced other historians to fruitfully examine their beliefs about what is known about the Third Reich.
+Craig later took back and apologized for his positive review of Goldhagen’s work.

 Craig was formerly President of the American Historical Association.
 He was also a member of the American Academy of Arts and Sciences and the American Philosophical Society.
 In 1953, together with his friend Felix Gilbert, he edited a prosopography of inter-war diplomats entitled The Diplomats, an important source for diplomatic history in the interwar period.
 He followed this book with studies on the Prussian Army, the Battle of Königgrätz and many aspects of European and German history.
 Craig was particularly noted for his contribution to the Oxford History of Modern Europe series entitled Germany, 1866–1945 and its companion volume, The Germans.
 The latter was a wide-ranging cultural history that explored aspects of being German, such as attitudes towards German-Jewish relations, money, students, women, and democracy, amongst others.
 The book was a best-seller in both the United States and Germany and Craig was awarded the Pour le Mérite medal for this book.
 Increasingly interested in cultural history in his later years, Craig subsequently wrote studies of several German writers, most notably Theodor Fontane.
 During this time, he also emerged as a celebrity in the German-speaking world, frequently appearing as a guest on German television talk shows.
 By his later years, Craig was widely regarded as the doyen of American historians of Germany, and his opinions carried much weight.